-- Consider when: Tx endpoint is reached + the precipitant is mitigated. - If SC insulin is ordered, discontinue IV insulin 2 hrs after 1st SC insulin dose is given, or after patient's own insulin pump is reinitiated. - · Be vigilant of anion gap widening, again.
+- Consider when: Tx endpoint is reached + the precipitant is mitigated, and the patient is able to eat a meal - If SC insulin is ordered, discontinue IV insulin 2 hrs after 1st SC insulin dose is given, or after patient's own insulin pump is reinitiated. - Be vigilant of anion gap widening, again.

-Inpatient Diabetes Management

-Refer to Diabetes Management Order sets on Entry Point
+Inpatient Diabetes Management Refer to Diabetes Management Order sets on Entry Point